-August 3, 2015 (Group 1) & September 2, 2015 (Group 2) -- Systems at edTPA.com and at LiveText.com were updated on 8/3/15 (Group 1) and on 9/2/15 (Group 2) to prompt for and enforce the Evidence Chart requirements of the edTPA 2015 handbooks.
-After those updates, any edTPA candidate preparing a portfolio for edTPA official scoring should ONLY be preparing portfolios that conform to edTPA 2015 materials (handbooks with 2015 on the front cover and Word templates with 2015 in the footer).
+edTPA 2015 handbooks.
+Any edTPA candidate preparing a portfolio for edTPA official scoring should ONLY be preparing portfolios that conform to edTPA 2015 materials (handbooks with 2015 on the front cover and Word templates with 2015 in the footer).
 That is what edTPA's official scoring will expect to see.
-Within the LiveText Community, at those higher education institutions who are either participating in edTPA on an exploratory or an implementation basis, 2015 materials are a resource available in advance in the weeks or months before teacher candidates register/pay at edTPA.com when ready for edTPA.com's official scoring services.
+Within the LiveText Community, at those higher education institutions who are either participating in edTPA on an exploratory or an implementation level, the 2015 candidate materials are a resource available in advance in the weeks or months before teacher candidates register/pay at edTPA.com when ready for edTPA.com's official scoring services.
 Please refer to the appropriate assignment on your LiveText Dashboard or your LiveText Coordinator to obtain and use these resources.

 To TRANSFER with 'Send to edTPA'

 Make your file(s) edTPA-ready.
 See our File Guidance below to avoid KNOWN technical errors/ pitfalls.

 Press 'Begin Assignment' (or 'Continue Assignment') button.

 Onscreen instructions tell you what to do at LiveText and then at edTPA.com.
 Read carefully.

 Use an assignment that your institution has "edTPA-enabled"

 Click here to see image of Assignment's Step 1 2 3 page with annotated help.